alexserra98/KD_Tree/README.md

     make omp/mpi
 ```

+In addition you can specify the data type of the point of the dataset with the following flags:
 | Parameter | Value           | Default   |
 |-----------|-----------------|-----------|
 | TYPE      | float/double    | float     |
 | MPITY     | MPI_FLOAT/DOUBLE| MPI_FLOAT |

+## Run